gshumilin/learning-bot/README.md

 # learning-bot

 Here is a telegram bot learning project.
 Bot receives messages from Telegram users and replies to them with the same message.
-Using the commands in the chat with the bot, the user can choose the number of repetitions.
+Using commands in chat with bot, user can choose the number of repetitions.

 <h3> Available commands:</h3>